-In January 2020, NMD4C received three years of funding from the Canadian Institutes of Health Research (CIHR) and Muscular Dystrophy Canada (MDC).
-This enables us to work on activities to improve care standards, train the next generation of NMD researchers and clinicians, and strengthen research infrastructure for better research and more treatments.
-Read more about our work plan below.
+In January 2020, NMD4C received three years of funding from the Canadian Institutes of Health Research (CIHR) and Muscular Dystrophy Canada (MDC) to achieve its mission of improving care and treatment of NMDs for all Canadians.
+This enables the NMD4C to work on activities to improve care standards, train the next generation of NMD researchers and clinicians, and strengthen research infrastructure for better research and more treatments.

 The NMD4C biobanking group seeks to unite the Canadian neuromuscular biobanking community, and provides information on current biobanks.

 The NMD4C works to unite stakeholders in the Canadian neuromuscular clinical trial landscape including clinicians and trial sites, partner organizations, industry and people affected by NMDs.

 The clinical curriculum development group works towards standardising a curriculum for the training of clinical fellows in neuromuscular medicine in Canada.